Course Catalog 2024-2025

 • Case studies should be prepared following the Case Study Guidelines (see Appendix B).

-• Students must submit all field assignments via Sonia.
+• Students must submit all practicum learning assignments via Sonia.

 September: 1st yr Learning Goals & Reading Plan